What Are QM Qualified Mortgages Versus Non-QM Loans

 Qualifying Under Qualified Mortgages

-In order to be a QM Mortgage the borrower’s total debt ratio inclusive of a propose mortgage must be under 43% of their total gross income.
+In order to be QM Quality Mortgages, the borrower’s total debt ratio inclusive of a proposed mortgage must be under 43% of their total gross income.

-However, if Fannie Mae’s or Freddie Mac’s automated underwriting system(s) DU/DO or LP approve a borrower this debt ratio calculation can be thrown out the window.
-Mortgage loan borrowers can be approved with debt to income ratios well into 50% or more of their total combined income.
+- However, if Fannie Mae’s or Freddie Mac’s automated underwriting system(s) DU/DO or LP approve a borrower this debt ratio calculation can be thrown out the window

 A loan would also be a QM Safe Harbor loan if the loan is manually underwritten and meets the GSE’s underwriting standards or FANNIE, FREDDIE, or FHA, VA, and USDA insurance requirements.

 Fannie, Freddie, FHA, VA, and USDA do not have to come up with their actual QM requirements or standards until January 10, 2021, as long as they are under the thumb of the FHFA or whichever occurs first.

 In a nutshell, Fannie, Freddie, FHA, VA, and the USDA can pretty much do whatever they want whenever they want.
 I guess it’s good.